Certified Medical Director (CMD)

 1. Although membership is not required, members receive many benefits.
 Please consider joining CALTCM to stay up to date and join a community of like-minded professionals working together to improve the quality of care in California's post-acute and long-term care communities.

-2. CALTCM can also help you fulfill CME credits within California for Step 2 & 3 (CMD educational requirements), with the following programs:
+2. CALTCM can help you fulfill your CME and CMD hour requirements, within California, with the following programs:

 1. CALTCM’s Annual Meeting